-With an excellent credit score, it gives you more negotiating power to get lower interest rates, lower deposits, and access to more products and services.
+An excellent credit score gives you more negotiating power to get lower interest rates, lower deposits, and access to more products and services.
 This can save you a ton of money and has the potential to drastically improve your life.

 Of course, you’ll also have bragging rights, especially if you can reach the perfect credit score, although any progress is worth it.
 You’ll also have confirmed to yourself you can understand and execute strategies within the finance industry and be able to impart that wisdom to help those around you.